 Hidden Valley & Intersection Rock

 Love desert landscapes and unique, prickly plants?
-You’ll want to check out Moorten’s Botanical Gardens an hour west in Palm Springs.
+Be sure to check out my post on Moorten’s Botanical Gardens in Palm Springs.

 Ancient art and a detour you’ll be glad you took